Category Archives: DANCING IN THE CABBAGE PATCH

 IN THE KITCHEN

 Kitchens in the community varied widely.
-Delia Creech, wife of Henry Creech , son of William and Sally Creech, was known for her frugality and the rich maple sugar she created from the Creech “Sugar Camp”.
+Delia Creech, wife of Henry Creech, son of William and Sally Creech, was known for her frugality and the rich maple sugar she created from the Creech “Sugar Camp”.

-In the photograph below a woman prepares food in a traditional enameled metal bowl.
+In the photograph below, a woman prepares food in a traditional enameled metal bowl.
 Sometimes called flow-ware, these enameled metal-ware pots were favorites in Appalachia and in the South at the turn of the century.
-Either a blue or a red flow-ware color these metal-ware containers were found in many homes and continue to be prized as family keep-sakes.
+Either a blue or a red flowware color, these metalware containers were found in many homes and continue to be prized as family keepsakes.

-On this page below, is Aunt Sal (Sally Creech) seated at her churn in her very tidy kitchen.
-In this posed photograph of Sal, she is seated at the churn which was a necessary kitchen tool for all households that owned milk cows.
+On this page below, Aunt Sal (Sally Creech) is seated at her churn in her very tidy kitchen.
+In this posed photograph of Sal, she is seated at the churn, which was a necessary kitchen tool for all households that owned milk cows.
 Tools in most mountain households were often hand-made or were purchased from “Tinkers” who roamed the mountain valley with wares such as tin pans, crockery, and wash-boards.
 “Tinkers also made it part of their trade to repair items.
-Rarely would any item be thrown away and then only if completely broken or ruined.
+Rarely would any item be thrown away, and then only if completely broken or ruined.

-Kitchens could also be as rudimentary as cast-iron pots on tripods located near the backyard doorway, or they could be fully equipped centers of family life., as seen in this photograph.
+Kitchens could also be as rudimentary as cast-iron pots on tripods located near the backyard doorway, or they could be fully equipped centers of family life, as seen in this photograph.
 The dangers associated with yard kitchens, the soap pots, and the “blue” pots (indigo dye pots), often located in the yard, are obvious.
 Small children and adults frequently suffered scalds and burns from these open-air kitchens.
 A daughter of Aunt Sal was scalded and died from the burns.
-The luxury of an indoor kitchen was only for those whose home was large enough to accommodate an indoor cooking space.
-More frequently, the fireplace was a center of household meals and large cast iron pots hanging on hooks or settled on stones, or buried in cinders, were sources of family meals.
+The luxury of an indoor kitchen was only for those whose homes were large enough to accommodate an indoor cooking space.
+More frequently, the fireplace was a center of household meals, and large cast iron pots hanging on hooks or settled on stones, or buried in cinders, were sources of family meals.
 This kind of cooking encouraged stews, soups, and simple baked goods.

 HOME ECONOMICS RECIPES